 Unlike RF generators and some others that only create sine waves, the function generator is able to create repetitive waveforms with a number of common shapes.

-Typically a function generator may be able to vary the characteristics of the waveforms, changing the length of the pulse, i.e. the mark space ratio, or the ramps of the different edges of a sawtooth waveform, but it will only be able to create the waveforms that are built in to the function generator.
+Also a function generator may be able to vary the characteristics of the waveforms, changing the length of the pulse, i.e. the mark space ratio, or the ramps of the different edges of triangular or sawtooth waveforms.

 Function generator capabilities

 - Pulse: A pulse waveform is another type that can be produced by a function generator.
 It is effectively the same as a square wave, but with the mark space ratio very different to 1:1.
 This form of waveform is again often used within digital applications.

 - Sawtooth wave: Again, this is a triangular waveform, but with the rise edge of the waveform faster or slower than the fall, making a form of shape similar to a sawtooth.

 The waveform is generated by the same circuit as the triangular waveform, but with the different rise and fall times created by changing the charge rate for the rise and fall elements of the integrator.

 Often the sorter element of the sawtooth is made to be as fast as possible.
 These waveforms were widely used in cathode ray displays where the slower increasing voltage was used to enable the scane to proceed across the screen, but a very fast flyback was required so that the next scan could start.

 These are the basic waveforms that are produced within a function generator test instrument.
 These waveforms satisfy most of the needs for testing a number of items.
 Where specialised waveforms are required, then an arbitrary waveform generator is required.